 School Food Matters knows that children spend 190 days a year at school and eat at least one meal in school on each of those days.
 Through its project 'Healthy Zones', the organisation is working to influence local children’s attitude to food, their eating habits and food choices by helping schools develop a good food culture.

-Research from Sustrans shows that 78% primary school children would like to travel actively to school.
+Research from Sustrans showed that 78% primary school children would like to travel actively to school.
 Despite this, only 1-2% currently cycle to school.
-At the same time, 42% of children are getting less than half of their recommended 60 minute of physical activity per day.
-Sustrans is working to make cycling more accessible in Faraday through awareness, empowerment and action.
+In the initial phase of the scheme, Sustrans worked to make cycling more accessible through awareness, empowerment and action.